guyroyse/tracking-aircraft/README.md

 npm run dev
 ```

-You should be able to see an event stream in Redis, using Redis Insight of course, populating with aircraft transponder events.
+You should be able to see an event stream in Redis—using Redis Insight, of course—populating with aircraft transponder events.

 ### Running the Flight Server and Flight UI

 You'll need an existing Redis instance to do this.
 This could be a local instance of Redis, but will probably be a shared instance like [Redis Cloud](https://cloud.redis.io/).
-This instance should be fed by by one or more instances of a _Radio Ingestor_.
+This instance should be fed by one or more instances of a _Radio Ingestor_.
 Technically, this'll work even if the instance isn't being fed, but it won't be very interesting.
 Nothing in.
 Nothing out.

 #### Running the Flight Server

 Before you run the _Flight Server_, it must be configured.
-Details are in the the `sample.env` file in the `flight-server` folder.
+Details are in the `sample.env` file in the `flight-server` folder.
 However, the tl;dr is:

 ```bash
 cd flight-server